Pacific gopher snake eggs are some of the largest eggs of any snake found in the United States.

-Some scientists believe that sharp-tailed snakes may use their sharp tails to help stabilize slugs for capture.
+Some scientists believe that Sharp-tailed Snakes may use their sharp tails to help hold down prey for capture.

-The Great Basin Spadefoot can emit a smell when picked up that is similar to peanuts and can make you sneeze!
+The Great Basin Spadefoot can emit a smell when picked up that is similar to peanuts that can also make you sneeze!

-The Oregon Spotted Frog is currently very threatened in Washington state, and have disappeared from 70-90% of their range.
+The Oregon Spotted Frog is currently very threatened in Washington state, having disappeared from 70-90% of their range.

-Northern Leopard Frog populations were once widespread throughout the Northern U.S. and Canada, but current population is decreasing.
+Northern Leopard Frog populations were once widespread throughout the northern U.S. and Canada, but current populations are decreasing.

-Thought to hibernate in mud under water, there has been evidence that Columbia Spotted Frog actually move around under the ice in winter.
+Thought to hibernate in mud under water, there is evidence that Columbia Spotted Frogs actually move around under the ice in winter.